 The Blood Parrot Cichlids are hybrid species that are created by crossing other species of South American cichlids.
 Despite their artificial origins, they have become a popular choice of pet fish due to their vibrant colors and unique body shape.

-Due to their unique mouth shape, these fish are able to coexist with other smaller freshwater species in an aquarium.
+Due to their unique mouth shape, they can coexist with other smaller freshwater species in an aquarium.
 This makes them a very interesting species to keep.

-However, these fish need a specific environment and care needs to thrive.
-So we made this guide to provide you with the correct ways of keeping these fish happy and healthy to reach their full expected lifespan.
+However, this species need a specific environment and care needs to thrive.
+So we made this guide to provide you with the correct ways of keeping them happy and healthy to reach their full expected lifespan.

 - Species Profile & Overview